articho28/plant-identifier/README.md

 This repo contains all of our models as well as the template android app (source: Tensorflow examples).

 Team: Ayoub El-Hanchi, Antoine Frau, and Artsiom Skliar

+## initial-model

+This folder contains the CNN we built from scractch using the Keras library.
+We have reached an accuracy of 92% on the training set and 80% on the validation set.

+##